ammarhakim/gkylzero/README.md

 GkeyllZero has just a few dependencies: OpenBLAS and SuperLU.
 If you are on a cluster these libraries are likely already installed.
-In that case you should use the configure to specify the location of the include and full path to the static libraries for these.
-See instructions below.
-If you are on your own machine please use the mkdeps.sh shell-script to install them and then follow the instructions below.
+In that case you should use the configure script to specify the location of the include and full path to the static libraries for these.
+See configure help.
+If you are on your own machine please use the mkdeps.sh shell-script to install them and then follow the instructions.

 Clone this repo and then optinally run the configure script to set the compiler you wish to use and the various paths to the